Environment Protection Authority Victoria

-A new Victorian Environment Protection Act and regulations are coming into force on 1 July 2021.
+A new Victorian Environment Protection Act and regulations came into force on 1 July 2021.
 The new Act and regulations represent a significant change in environmental management across Victoria, with a move from prosecution to prevention.

 The centrepiece of the changes is a new General Environmental Duty (GED), which will require all Victorians to take ‘all practicable measures’ to avoid environmental damage.
 This will operate in a similar way to current WorkSafe arrangements, which farmers are familiar with.